CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint1_report.md

 - I am yet to make any progress with my previous issue and i am still working on it trying to work out the implementation.
 I should have this done before the next meeting hopefully so that i can create a new issue and tackle it.

 Aveet Desai

 - I was able to get SheetShuttle up and running since the last meeting Along with that, I was also able to run gradeAlert to find similarities between the two.
 - By next meeting, now that I am able to run the programs, I hope to write some code that can be implemented.

+Bill Ochieng

+My task was completed when i cracked how to implement our plug in sheet shuttle and was able to comprehend how to use it.
+For now my task is to look at the plug in and start writing code.

 ### Stand-Up Meeting Five (11/7/2022)